 Companies sometimes make the mistake of assuming that they can sell their products using the same processes as in their home market.
 You should become deeply familiar with the buying habits and payment systems in your target markets.

-The buying habits in Chinese-speaking markets can differ greatly from those you are used to.
 Most payments in the People's Republic of China are made without banks through mobile payment platforms.
 You need to be familiar with systems like Alipay, WeChat, and others.
 Other aspects like fulfillment, returns, and customer services are also extremely important and likely to vary.

 Remember, if you can't get paid by people in the market and send products to them, there is no point in translating your content for that market.